 The Carrera watch was created in the 1960s as a tribute to the Carrera Panamericana auto race.
 According to the brand’s website, this watch “broke traditional watchmaking rules and was the first chronograph specifically designed for professional drivers, but perfect for speeding down the open road or cruising through daily life thanks to a more simple, more elegant, more readable design.”

-This model has a water resistance of 100m–still not as deep as other watches, but better compared to most skeleton model.
-It’s a 43mm watch with a tachymeter scale, antireflective sapphire crystal case, a 50-hour power reserve, and a black skeleton finish with Rhodium-plated luminescent indexes.
+This model has a water resistance of 100m–still not as deep as other watches, but better compared to most skeleton models.
+It’s a 43mm watch with a tachymeter scale, an anti-reflective sapphire crystal case, a 50-hour power reserve.
 Tag Heuer is a luxury brand, so this comes with a hefty price tag.

 The Zenith Chronomaster El Primero Skeleton is a watch for those willing to shell out tens of thousands for a watch.